lauraspberry/python/README.md

 8/23 - bday for days
 8/26 - first day oml not ready pls help
-8/29 - why is everything so stressful also I swear I had another update yesterday
+8/29 - why is everything so stressful also I swear I had another update yesterday 8/31 - mood also how is it already SEPTEMBER like what